sorin16384/pdsnd_github/README.md

 ### Description
-This project consists in simulating a realistic workflow to test and demonstrate my knowlodge on Git and Github.
+This project consists in simulating a realistic workflow to test and demonstrate my knowledge on Git and Github.

 ### Files used
 The project uses the bikeshare.py that is a Python script that when executed,